abzl/SoccerNet/README.md

 SWOT Analysis
 ---------------------------
-* Strengths: I have good understanding of what i need in this application.
+* Strengths: I have good understanding of what I want in this application.
 * Weaknesses: Implementing the route component.
-* Opportunities: A lot of practice and assistance from instructors.
+* Opportunities: A lot of practice, review and implementation of all tecnologies learned recently.
 * Threats: Whenever I get stuck with an issue or error, I spent too much time trying to find a solution.
 I need to learn when to stop and when I need to look for help.